 Thank you for your interest in the Thompson Writing Program.
-We have openings for two very distinct positions.

 We anticipate offering several postdoctoral fellowships on a multidisciplinary faculty charged with teaching an innovative first-year course in academic writing.